Conformal invariance and quantum non-locality in critical hybrid circuits: Acknowledgements

 \section{Acknowledgements}

-We acknowledge helpful discussions with Soonwon Choi, Michael Gullans, Victor Gurarie, Sergio Hern\'{a}ndez-Cuenca, David A. Huse, Chao-Ming Jian, Sagar Vijay, Yi-Zhuang You, and Tianci Zhou. {AWWL also thanks Chao-Ming Jian, Andrew Potter, Romain Vasseur and Yi-Zhuang You for collaborations on related topics.} This work {was} supported in part by the Heising-Simons Foundation (YL and MPAF); {by the Simons Collaboration on Ultra-Quantum Matter, which is a grant from the Simons Foundation (651440, MPAF);} by a postdoctoral fellowship from the Gordon and Betty Moore Foundation under the EPiQS initiative (Grant GBMF4304) at the Kavli Institute for Theoretical Physics (XC); by the DARPA DRINQS program (XC); and by the National Science Foundation under Grant No. DMR-1309667 (AWWL).
+We acknowledge helpful discussions with Soonwon Choi, Michael Gullans, Victor Gurarie, Tim Hsieh, David Huse, Chao-Ming Jian, Sagar Vijay, Yi-Zhuang You, and Tianci Zhou. {AWWL also thanks Chao-Ming Jian, Andrew Potter, Romain Vasseur and Yi-Zhuang You for collaborations on related topics.} This work {was} supported in part by the Heising-Simons Foundation (YL and MPAF), by a postdoctoral fellowship from the Gordon and Betty Moore Foundation under the EPiQS initiative (Grant GBMF4304) at the Kavli Institute for Theoretical Physics (XC), by the DARPA DRINQS program (XC), and by the National Science Foundation under Grant No. DMR-1309667 (AWWL).
 Use was made of computational facilities purchased with funds from the National Science Foundation (CNS-1725797) and administered by the Center for Scientific Computing (CSC).
 The CSC is supported by the California NanoSystems Institute and the Materials Research Science and Engineering Center (MRSEC; NSF DMR-1720256) at UC Santa Barbara.